A review by Scott Dumas

 1. Price is obviously one of the big pros.

-With E.S. charging $15/month for their basic plan (up to 500K views) and with individual licenses priced between $5 and $300 (and sometimes even more depending on how and how many times you want to use it), TunePocket’s $8.25/ month (billed annually) looks like a steal.
+With E.S. charging $15/month for their basic plan (and $49/month for commercial use) and with individual licenses priced between $5 and $300 (and sometimes even more depending on how and how many times you want to use it), TunePocket’s $8.25/ month (billed annually) looks like a steal.

 Whether you use it for YouTube only or for commercial work, the value is hard to argue with.
 Their library will only get larger and larger and it’s a great way to save money for both yourself and your clients with smaller budgets.